BioinfoMachineLearning/EnQA/README.md

 ```
 python3 predict.py --input example/model/6KYTP/test_model.pdb --output outputs/prediction/ --model_path models/esto9_se3.tar --disto_type se3 --model_type egnn_ne --alphafold_prediction example/alphafold_prediction/6KYTP/
 ```

+# Feature generation using featurizers from Spherical graph convolutional networks

+The featurizers from Spherical graph convolutional networks (S-GCN) are used to processe 3D models of proteins represented as molecular graphs.
+Here we provide the voronota and spherical harmonics featurizer for Linux.

+If you need to rebuild the voronota for a different system, please check out the [S-GCN Repo](https://gitlab.inria.fr/GruLab/s-gcn/-/tree/master/#voronota).

+Also, there are [binaries](https://gitlab.inria.fr/GruLab/s-gcn/-/tree/master/#spherical-harmonics-featurizer) built for featurizer under a different system.
+(Currently, only MacOS and Linux are supported)

 # Generating AlphaFold2 models for assisted quality assessment